 Widget events

-The widget does not expose public JavaScript callbacks to react to searches or clicks; instead, it exposes two DOM channels:
+The widget does not expose public JavaScript callbacks to react to searches or clicks; instead, it exposes three channels:

 - CustomEvents emitted on